iRobot Roomba 690

 The Roomba can be controlled via the buttons on the robot’s surface or the app, available from the Apple App Store or Google Play.
 Setting up the app on an iPhone was fairly straightforward, though you do need to create an account.
 The app also needs your Wi-Fi password so the robot, the home base, and the app can get connected.
 The home base must remain plugged in at all times to maintain the connection.

 The app design is minimal and easy to navigate.
 The “CLEAN” button on the first page either initiates the vacuuming or, if it’s already in a session, pauses it.
 There’s a history section for those who like to relive the glory of vacuuming sessions past.
-A care and maintenance section tracks the life left in the filter and the overall health of the robot and links to an in-app store for parts and accessories.
+A care and maintenance section tracks the life left in the filter and the overall status of the robot and links to an in-app store for parts and accessories.
 Most helpfully, the app lets you schedule up to seven vacuum sessions remotely—one per day, whenever you choose.

 Watching it do its work led to a lot of face-palming.